inder007/MA513-Parallel-Computing/README.md

 2. **addNumbersRecursive.c** - Contains code to add numbers where the distribution and collection of numbers is done hierarchially as discussed in class.
 3. **addNumersReduce.c** - Contains code to add numbers using inbuilt MPI_reduce to compute partial sum.
 4. **oddEvenSorting.c** - Contains the code for odd even sorting.
-5. **Assignment 3.pdf** - This contains the observations and results of the experiments conducted.
+5. **Assignment 3.pdf** - This contains the theory and observations of the experiments conducted.
 6. **scripts&Results** - This folder contains the scripts used to get the results and files that hold the results.

 ---